Who we are

 A copy of our constitution can be found here.

-The group holds a well-attended open meeting 4-6 times a year at which members exchange information on their current activities and a great deal of informal networking takes place before and after the formal meeting.
+The group holds a well-attended open meeting four times a year at which network members exchange information on their current activities and a great deal of informal networking takes place before and after the formal meeting.

 SaSS’s membership includes the following: